miho/ugshell-dist/README.md

 - Java >= 1.8
 - Internet connection (dependencies are downloaded automatically)
 - IDE: [Gradle](http://www.gradle.org/) Plugin (not necessary for command line usage)
+- local ugshell executable and lua scripts that shall be added to the distribution

 ### IDE